ahoj18/website/docs/coe/universal/on_site_policies.md

 ## [2.4] SCP Interaction - <Highlight color="#c29429">Medium Infraction</Highlight>;
 - [2.41] Foundation Personnel, regardless of rank or department, must interact with anomalous entities (SCP’s) in a respectful manner.
 Intentionally angering a sentient anomalous entity will be treated as a rogue attempt.
+- [2.42] Foundation Personnel can not intentionally get themselves infected with an SCP/Virus.
+This includes intentionally walking into infected SCP instances or infectious SCPs.
+- [2.43] Foundation Personnel are permitted to work to spread SCP infections, once already infected from circumstances that do not violate code 2.42.
+  - [2.43.1] When infected with an SCP or virus Foundation Personnel are not permitted to spread the SCP into team spawns.
+- [2.44] Foundation Personnel are not permitted to breach or remove SCPs from their containment chamber or housing unless they are acting within official capacities of their departmental handbooks.

 ## [2.5] Compliance with authorities - <Highlight color="#c29429">Medium Infraction</Highlight>;
 - [2.51]  Foundation Personnel must not evade or elude Authoritative Bodies of the Foundation.